ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ### Lighthouse

-Lighthouse is a consensus client implementation written in Rust under Apache-2.0 license.
+Lighthouse is a consensus client implementation written in Rust under the Apache-2.0 license.
+It is maintained by Sigma Prime and has been stable and production-ready since Beacon Chain genesis.
+It is relied upon by a wide variety of enterprises, staking pools and individuals.
+It aims to be secure, performant and interoperable in a wide range of environments from desktop PCs through to sophisticated automated deployments.

 ### Lodestar